The Strangers

 Perhaps surprisingly, La Befana is said to be a former archon, who was cast out of Lunia when she failed to show the proper respect to one of the many Chosen Ones the plane seems to churn out.
 She chose to clean her house rather than follow pilgrims up the Mount, and therefore missed a religious festival that was more important than she’d realised.

 Booted out of the ranks of archons by her furious superiors, La Befana now wanders the Hinterlands near Excelsior, in a fairly addled state.
-She is apparently looking for the Chosen One, said to be a human child.
+She is apparently looking for the Chosen One, said to be a human child, thinking if she can apologise then perhaps she’ll lift her curse and be reinstated back in Celestia.
 Unfortunately, her habit of breaking into houses looking for this child causes a significant amount of stress to Outlanders.
 Most cutters know to humour the mad old hag should they encounter her, and she can apparently be quite pleasant if treated kindly.

 Luminara, the Light that Deceives